Sexually transmitted infection: History

-Prior to the invention of modern medicines, sexually transmitted infections were generally incurable, and treatment was limited to treating the symptoms of the infection.
-The first voluntary hospital for STIs was founded in 1746 at London Lock Hospital.
-Treatment was not always voluntary: in the second half of the 19th century, the Contagious Diseases Acts were used to arrest suspected prostitutes.
+Treatment was not always voluntary; in the second half of the 19th century, the Contagious Diseases Acts were used to arrest suspected prostitutes under the guise of screening for venereal diseases.
 In 1924, a number of states concluded the Brussels Agreement, whereby states agreed to provide free or low-cost medical treatment at ports for merchant seamen with STIs.
-A proponent of these approaches was Nora Wattie, OBE, Venereal Diseases Officer in Glasgow from 1929, encouraged contact tracing and volunteering for treatment, rather than the prevailing more judgemental view and published her own research on improving sex education and maternity care.
+A proponent of these approaches was Nora Wattie, OBE, Venereal Diseases Officer in Glasgow from 1929, who encouraged contact tracing and volunteering for treatment, rather than the prevailing more judgemental view.
+Wattie published her own research on improving sex education and maternity care.

 The first effective treatment for a sexually transmitted infection was salvarsan, a treatment for syphilis.
 With the discovery of antibiotics, a large number of sexually transmitted infections became easily curable, and this, combined with effective public health campaigns against STIs, led to a public perception during the 1960s and 1970s that they have ceased to be a serious medical threat.

 During this period, the importance of contact tracing in treating STIs was recognized.
-By tracing the sexual partners of infected individuals, testing them for infection, treating the infected and tracing their contacts, in turn, STI clinics could effectively suppress infections in the general population.
+By tracing the sexual partners of infected individuals and testing their contacts for infection, STI clinics could effectively suppress infections in the general population.

-In the 1980s, first genital herpes and then AIDS emerged into the public consciousness as sexually transmitted infections that could not be cured by modern medicine.
+In the 1980s, it emerged into the public consciousness that certain sexually transmitted infections, such as genital herpes and HIVs, could not be cured by modern medicine.
 AIDS, in particular, has a long asymptomatic period—during which time HIV (the human immunodeficiency virus, which causes AIDS) can replicate and the disease can be transmitted to others—followed by a symptomatic period, which leads rapidly to death unless treated.
 HIV/AIDS entered the United States from Haiti in about 1969.
-Recognition that AIDS threatened a global pandemic led to public information campaigns and the development of treatments that allow AIDS to be managed by suppressing the replication of HIV for as long as possible.
+Recognition that AIDS threatened a global pandemic led to public information campaigns and the development of treatments that allowed AIDS to be managed by suppressing the replication of HIV for as long as possible.
 Contact tracing continues to be an important measure, even when diseases are incurable, as it helps to contain infection.